chrisWolter/yesfam-skitrip/docs/README.md

 Our goal is that this trip will be as cheap as possible. \
 Those costs are rough calculations and can vary.
 We will update you on more exact prices, when we have the number of attendees and the accommodation.

 *Discalimer: There will be additional costs like your travel, equipment-rental (if needed), ski course or if you go to a restaurant or après ski.
 We can't display those costs, because they depending to much on each person*

+# Travel information

+**By car:** We will see who is on a route so you can ride together or get picked up. \
+**By plane:** If you come by plane, pls choose one of the following airports: zurich, bern, basel.
+Depending on your arrival time you either get picked up by a person or you have to take the train to Saas-Grund from there. \
+**By train:** If you come by train, the station you have to go to is called Saas-Grund.

 # Payment Information
 **Name:** Frederike Claus \